Binary Cubic Forms and Rational Cube Sum Problem: results

-\begin{corollary} For any integer $N$ and for any $(x,y)\in \Z^2$ with $xy \neq 0$, integers $N(x^3+Ny^3)$ are rational cube sums as seen from putting $u=x^3, v=Ny^3$ in $uv(u+v)$.
-In-particular there are infinitely many primes $p$ such that $Np$ are rational cube sums.
-One can find the equivalence classes of $p$ mod $9$ using \cite[Theorem 1]{hbm2}. \end{corollary}
+Using Lemma \ref{firstequivalence} and \cite[Theorem 1]{hbm2}, we are now ready to prove Theorem C. \begin{theorem} For any integer $N$ and for any $(x,y)\in \Z^2$ with $xy \neq 0$, the integer $N(x^3+Ny^3)$ is a rational cube sum.
+In particular, for every $N\in \N$, there are infinitely many primes $p$ in each of the residue classes $1\pmod 9$ and $8 \pmod 9$ such that $Np$ is a rational cube sum. \end{theorem}